emredagli/osm-searcher/README.md

 ### Application
 #### Shows the initial data
 * To show initial data on the map, one of the API result is saved.
+There are 2 reasons for this:
+    * To Show the initial results instantly
+    * Not to use Overpass API resources unnecessarily
+    * And it also speeds up development :)
 * Initially, related search key is selected on the search box.

 #### Makes the search